KatherineMichel/portfolio/regular-blog-posts/reflections-on-stanford-code-in-place.md

 As a release manager of an open-source Django library named [Pinax](https://github.com/pinax), Python was not new to me.
 However, there were specific things I wanted to get out of Code in Place and I can wholeheartedly say that I did:

-* A more untuitive understanding of control flow, algorithms, and program structure
+* A more intuitive understanding of control flow, algorithms, and program structure
 * Reinforcement of my Python fundamentals knowledge

 There were also a few unexpected bonuses that I got out of the course: